guohaoxiang/ComplexGen/README.md

 ### Testing

-To test the trained ComplexNet, please first download the trained weights used in our paper [here](https://pan.baidu.com/s/1fvwURG1FWjazvQpVVASwMg?pwd=asdf), and unzip it under the root directory:
+To test the trained ComplexNet, please first download the trained weights used in our paper from [BaiduYun](https://pan.baidu.com/s/1fvwURG1FWjazvQpVVASwMg?pwd=asdf) or [OneDrive](https://1drv.ms/u/s!Ar3e2GVr5NQN9Wyk28t7vqCWQZnO?e=3OZapR), and unzip it under the root directory:

 ```
 ComplexGen